 Apeel's 'second skin' can keep produce fresh for twice as long without refrigeration

 Apeel's FDA-sanctioned second skin is composed of fatty acids and organic compounds made from pulp, seeds, and peels from other fruits and vegetables.
 Its all-natural ingredients are effective yet durable, with the potential to keep food fresh for twice as long.
-Plus, with this second skin, there's no need for refrigeration to keep food unspoiled and safe for consumption.
+Plus, there's no need for refrigeration to keep food unspoiled and safe for consumption with this second skin.